imperva/dsfkit/modules/aws/agent-gw/README.md

 ```

 ## API Access
-API access to the DSF DAM Management server is required to provision this module.
+API access to the DSF Management server is required to provision this module.
 Please make sure to pass the relevant CIDR block, representing your workstation, to allow such access through the `sg_ingress_cidr` variable

 ## Additional Information

 For more information about the DSF Agent Gateway and its features, refer to the official documentation [here](https://docs.imperva.com/bundle/v14.11-database-activity-monitoring-user-guide/page/378.htm).
-For additional information about DSF deployment using terraform, refer to the main repo README [here](https://github.com/imperva/dsfkit/tree/1.4.3).s
+For additional information about DSF deployment using terraform, refer to the main repo README [here](https://github.com/imperva/dsfkit/tree/1.4.3).